Paremata School

 Patrols

-Then we will return to the Wednesday & Friday schedule.
+We have returned to the Wednesday & Friday schedule.

 New Zealander of the Week...